NAVER-INTEL-Co-Lab/gaudi-finetune-lora-deepspeed/README.md

 }
 ```

 This configuration enables stage-1 ZeRO optimization without offloading the optimizer.
+Feel free to use stage-2 or stage-3 optimization.

 ### Custom Trainer